 Cuomo’s transit system disaster lasted 4 years, longest of any in governor’s tenure

 COVID-19: 1 Year, 3 Months

-Following the expiration of MTA and COVID-19 states of emergency, Governor Cuomo has issued a new disaster declaration on gun violence, Executive Order 211.
+Following the expiration of MTA and COVID-19 states of emergency, Governor Cuomo has issued a new disaster declaration on gun violence, Executive Order 211, which was renewed on August 5, 2021.
 The MTA state of emergency was first declared by Governor Cuomo on June 30, 2017 via Executive Order 168.
 The MTA declaration lasted for 4 years, expiring on June 29th, 2021.
 This is longer than the state’s emergency declarations for both Hurricane Sandy and COVID-19.

 After repeated requests for the Governor to end the MTA state of emergency, on May 13, 2021, fifteen watchdog and advocacy groups asked the Legislature to pass a resolution to overturn EO 168.
 The groups said the order was an overly broad use of executive powers that suspended important anti-corruption and environmental safeguards, and undermined the fiduciary duty of the MTA Board.
 The EO allowed $467 million worth of contracts to be issued by MTA staff without prior MTA Board approval.